 Alzheimer's disease is one of the most common neurological conditions diagnosed today, affecting millions of people.
 Along other forms of dementia, it targets senior adults, affecting their health, daily functioning, and overall quality of life.
 As a result, the need for assistance becomes imperative, leaving seniors with no other choice but having to consider alternative living solutions.
 Memory care centers have been developed to meet their needs, and there are also assisted living facilities that welcome such residents, provided they have memory care units.

 Seniors who suffer from dementia benefit from specialized care within such centers, along other services and amenities.
 Memory care residents also receive housing and healthcare services, even though the latter might be offered to a limited extent.
-The staff goes at all lengths to create a safe environment for all residents, regardless of how advanced their condition might be.
+Memory care staff goes at all lengths to create a safe environment for all residents, regardless of how advanced their condition might be.
 Special precautions are taken to minimize confusion and wandering.

 The move into a memory care center is beneficial not only for the senior in question, but also on his/her family and other caregivers.
 It is a known fact that memory care centers have trained personnel, ready to handle any dementia-related behaviors, including agitation, disorientation or hallucinations.
-A person who suffers from such health issues is much safer in a specialized facility, no longer burdening others.
+A person who suffers from such health issues is much safer in a specialized facility.
 The transition to memory care often occurs smoothly, given the expert capability of the staff.